rockthejvm/akka-streams/README.md

 # The official repository for the Rock the JVM Akka Streams with Scala course

-This repository contains the code we wrote during  [Rock the JVM's Akka Streams with Scala](https://www.udemy.com/akka-streams) course on Udemy.
+This repository contains the code we wrote during  [Rock the JVM's Akka Streams with Scala](https://rockthejvm.com/course/akka-streams) course.
 Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.

 ### How to install
 - either clone the repo or download as zip